yfaheid/gator/README.md

 * Store posts in a PostgreSQL database
 * Follow and unfollow feeds added by other users
 * View summarized posts with links to full articles
+* Periodically aggregate and fetch new posts
+* Simple multi-user support with login and registration

 ---